CISCO report on global trends in networks for 2021. Operations.Maria Cruz Alcocer

-- Faster solution: correlate events to clearly detect and describe the most likely root cause of problems and anomalies.
+- Quicker solution: correlate events to clearly detect and describe the most likely root cause of problems and anomalies.

-- Fewer degradations – Identify patterns and trends and provide contextual information that accelerates proactive, corrective, and preventive action.
+- Less degradations: Identify patterns and trends and provide contextual information that accelerates proactive, corrective, and preventive action.

 Disruptive events will continue to challenge us and our networks throughout our careers.
-It’s time to rethink how your network strategy enables your business resilience strategy; prioritize new network capabilities to stay ahead of the next big thing.
+Time to rethink how your network strategy enable your business resilience strategy; prioritize new network capabilities to stay ahead of the next big thing.

-The automation and AI-enabled information offered by intent-based networks provide a powerful platform to help you adapt to any circumstance.
-They offer the agility, security, intelligence and speed needed to support resilience to:
+The automation and AI-enabled information offered by intent-based networks provide a powerful platform to help adapt to any circumstance.
+They offer the agility, security, intelligence and speed necessary to support resilience to:

 - Workforce – Provide workers with secure business-class performance and access to their applications while working from home, the office, and anywhere in between

 - Workplace – Allow employees to safely return to the office with Wi-Fi enabled monitoring, alerts and information

 - Workload – Facilitate multicloud resiliency models and protect data and applications wherever workloads reside in public clouds and on-premises data centers.